Mobius5150/ts-api-decorators/examples/express/simple/README.md

 node dist/index.js
 ```

-Then try the following request:
+This will start an express server on port `3000` of localhost.
+In another terminal, try the following request:
 ```
 curl http://localhost:3000/hello
 ```